pointlesspun/gg.json/readme.md

 }
 ```

 As you can see the object is cast to the `IPerson` interface.
-This would "normally" (for a given definition of normal) not be possible as the deserializer needs to know what type the json file needs to be converted to.
-XJSN however is on the lookup for a `__type` property.
+This would "normally" (for a given definition of normal) not be possible as the deserializer needs to know what type the json file needs to be converted to. gg.json however is on the lookup for a `__type` property.
 This property is a key/value (string) pair where the value is the type of the enclosing object.
 This type can be an assembly qualified type or a more readable 'alias'.
 Eg

 ```json
 {